 - Communications and interactions

-If a not optimal work, progress, status, practice or interaction is observed, the BVOPM and Business Value Oriented Program Management (BVOPGM) offices optimize its efficiency to avoid waste and to improve bottlenecks.
+If a not optimal work, process, practice, or interaction is observed, the BVOPM and Business Value-Oriented Program Management (BVOPGM) offices optimize its efficiency to avoid waste and to improve bottlenecks.

 The optimization may include:

 - Adding formal processes or suspension of such